Benardi/touvlo/docs/source/index.rst

-.. ml_algorithms documentation master file, created by sphinx-quickstart on Sun Sep  8 18:42:47 2019.
+.. touvlo documentation master file, created by sphinx-quickstart on Sun Sep  8 18:42:47 2019.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to ml_algorithms's documentation!
+Welcome to touvlo's documentation!
 =========================================

 .. toctree::